atulkkale/event-verse/README.md

 - **Search Functionality**: The homepage includes a search bar to help users find specific events.
 - **Event Details Page**: Users can view more information about an event by clicking the "View Details" button.
 - **Create Event Form**: A form for users to add new events.
 Currently, users can only select images from a provided set.
 - **[Backend](https://github.com/atulkkale/event-verse-backend)**: A simple Node.js backend manages event data using the file system module.
+Due to Render's free hosting plan, the backend of Event Verse may take up to 60 seconds or more to load after periods of inactivity.

 ## Technologies Used